yuegao04/docs/docs/application/environment.md

 ## Dependency Graph

-Within an environment, different services can have dependencies.
-The dependencies between services can be viewed through the dependency graph, and all services and their resources in the environment can also be viewed.
-In the dependency graph, some resources can be operated through the top-right corner of the resource card.
-For example, viewing logs or executing terminal tasks on resources in the dependency graph can be done.
+Different services within an environment may depend on each other.
+The dependencies between services can be viewed through the dependency graph.
+The dependency graph shows all services and their resources.
+You can perform operations on resources by clicking the top-right corner of the resource icon.
+For example, you can view logs or execute terminals on container resources.

 For more detailed information on dependency graphs, please refer to [Dependency Graph](/application/graph).